Red Wolf (comics): William Talltrees

 It was revealed that Will Talltrees was part of a squad of Marines during the Vietnam War, along with Willie Lincoln, Josh Cooper, Jim Rhodes and others named Fong and Janes.
-They were part of an attack on a village that resulted in the slaughter of the parents of The Bengal.
+They were part of an attack on a village that resulted in the slaughter of the parents of Bengal.
 As an adult, Bengal resurfaced to take vengeance on those Marines, but has since turned away from his vendetta.
 Red Wolf suffered a crisis of faith caused by his defeat at the hands of the Bengal.

 Some time later, Red Wolf adopted a new wolf cub.
 Alongside Doctor Strange and the Black Crow, Red Wolf stopped the Cheyenne pantheon from taking vengeance for the Cheyenne people.
 Red Wolf later battled false eco-terrorists in the employ of Roxxon Oil Company.
 They tried to destroy a Roxxon pipeline crossing a Canadian and an American Blackfeet Indian Reservation, as well as to assassinate Mellisa Sparrow Bear, an Indian negotiator.

 Weeks after the conclusion to the "Civil War" storyline in 2007, Red Wolf was seen as a member of Texas' new government-sponsored superhero team, the revived Rangers, as part of the Fifty State Initiative Program.

-During the 2008 "Secret Invasion" storyline, a Skrull had posed as Lobo and attacked Delroy Garrett, Eric O'Grady / Ant-Man and the Rangers in a Skrull/wolf-like form.
-When Red Wolf asked it what they did with the real Lobo, the Skrull-Lobo says that he'll learn his wolf's fate soon enough when he shares it with him.
-Delroy and Red Wolf subdued the Skrull-Lobo and Shooting Star shot him.
-The Rangers come into conflict with Kaine (alias Scarlet Spider) in Houston, then they joined forces with him to battle a monster made of pure energy.
+During the 2008 "Secret Invasion" storyline, a Skrull poses as Lobo and attacks Delroy Garrett, Eric O'Grady / Ant-Man, and the Rangers.